 These are the foods you can eat (and avoid) on a low-purine diet.
-According to the Arthritis Foundation, limiting the consumption of high-purine foods can help deal with symptoms of gout (4).
+According to the Arthritis Foundation, limiting the consumption of high-purine foods can help deal with and prevent symptoms of gout (4).

 Tell us how this post has helped you.
 Simply leave a comment below.

 - Top 15 Glutamine-Rich Foods You Should Add To Your Diet